The art of simulating the early Universe. Part II. Non-canonical cases & gravitational waves: Summary and outlook

 To conclude, we comment on further applications of LCT to circumstances beyond those considered in {\tt The Art-I} or {\tt The Art-II}.
 Among these, we find of great interest: \begin{itemize} \item The study of first-order phase transitions through the nucleation of scalar field bubbles.
 In the thermal case, bubbles grow and merge while surrounded by a plasma coupled to the scalar field~\cite{Guth:1981uk,Steinhardt:1981ct,Witten:1984rs}.
 Due to the growth and collision of the bubbles~\cite{Hogan:1986dsh,Kosowsky:1991ua,Huber:2008hg,Caprini:2009fx,Kosowsky:1992rz}, the plasma becomes excited in the form of sound waves, which may also lead to shocks and turbulent motions.
-All these phenomena, in particular, are very efficient sources of GWs~\cite{Kosowsky:2001xp,Weir:2017wfa,Caprini:2019egz,Schwaller:2015tja,Caprini:2015zlo}, enabling the possibility to observe such events with upcoming GW detectors~\cite{Caprini:2018mtu}.
+All these phenomena, in particular, are very efficient sources of GWs~\cite{Kosowsky:2001xp,Hindmarsh:2013xza,Hindmarsh:2015qta,Weir:2017wfa,Caprini:2019egz,Schwaller:2015tja,Caprini:2015zlo}, enabling the possibility to observe such events with upcoming GW detectors.
 A detailed assessment of the specific non-linear dynamics of a first-order phase transition and its GW signatures, however, is only possible through lattice simulations that simultaneously incorporate fluid dynamics coupled to the corresponding scalar and/or gauge field sectors.
+Furthermore, the use of a hydrodynamic approach may also become relevant in the study of reheating~\cite{Elia:2025auj}.
 A review on lattice techniques applied to {\it scalar-gauge-fluid} (SGF) dynamics, {\tt The Art-III}, is currently under preparation as part of our monograph series on LCT.